ibm-cloud-docs/vmwaresolutions/services/managinghtcc.md

 To manage the HyTrust® CloudControl™ service, access the Hytrust CloudControl WebGUI from the {{site.data.keyword.vmwaresolutions_full}} console, or access the Hytrust CloudControl console from the VMware vSphere® Web Client.

-## Accessing the HyTrust CloudControl WebGUI from the IBM Cloud for VMware Solutions console
+## Accessing the HyTrust CloudControl WebGUI from the VMware Solutions console
 {: #managinghtcc-accessing-webgui}

 To log in to the WebGUI of the primary or secondary HTCC appliance, use the WebGUI credentials found on the HyTrust CloudControl service details page.